lbaehren/lofarsoft/src/Anaamika/doc/source/process_image.rst

       :term:`psf_snrcutstack` .....
 15.0 : Unresolved sources with higher SNR taken for
                                    stacked psfs
       :term:`psf_snrtop` ..........
 0.15 : Fraction of SNR > snrcut as primary generators
+      :term:`psf_stype_only` ......
+True : Restrict sources used in PSF variation estimating to be only of type 'S'

 .. glossary::